solarslurpi/MarkRoberCourse/sunflower/sunflower.md

 *Connect the servo's yellow or white signal wire to the control/data pin, in this case A1 or A2 but you can use any PWM-capable pin.*
 ## Test
 Ran [Adafruit's code](https://github.com/adafruit/Adafruit_Learning_System_Guides/blob/master/CircuitPython_Essentials/CircuitPython_Servo.py) using the Mu editor.
-Worked great.

-![Circuit Python Servo test](../images/circuitpython_servo_test.jpeg)

 I used the USB pin for 5V power to servo and A2 for servo input.
 Exactly what the learning guide said to do.

+![Circuit Python Servo test](../images/circuitpython_servo_test.jpeg)

+**Worked great.**

-### Photoresistor control of servo
+### Photoresistor
-*Stopped here for now*
+*Note...hmmm...I don't seem to have 10K resistors, so using a 2.2K voltage divider resistor.
+I am ordering more from Amazon because 10K is popular...besides, less than a cup of fancy coffee.
+Although I could put resistors in series/parallel..but this makes the bread board even messier, etc...*

 As is typical, [Adafruit has a great write up on photoresistors](https://learn.adafruit.com/photocells):

 *Photocells are basically a resistor that changes its resistive value (in ohms Ω) depending on how much light is shining onto the squiggly face.
 They are very low cost, easy to get in many sizes and specifications, but are very inaccurate.
 Each photocell sensor will act a little differently than the other, even if they are from the same batch.
 The variations can be really large, 50% or higher!
 For this reason, they shouldn't be used to try to determine precise light levels in lux or millicandela.
 Instead, you can expect to only be able to determine basic light changes.*